code-with-amitk/Code-examples/Threads_Processes_IPC/IPC/synchronization/Mutex/README.md

     - [pthread](#pt1)
     - [C++ thread](#ct)

-<a name=mt></a>
+<a name=mut></a>
 ## Mutex / Mutual Exculsion / Locking mechanism
 - if 1 thread is in other cannot enter.
 - **Mutex Problems**
   - *1. Priority Inversion:* Higher priority thread/process has to [Busy Wait](/Threads_Processes_IPC/Terms) outside critical section, because lower priority thread has locked mutex and is in Critical section.
   - *2. Easy Deadlock:* if order of mutex locking/unlocking is not correct, that can led to easy dead-lock situation.
 See Dead-lock example.

-<a name=in></a>
-## How Mutex is internally implemented
+- **How Mutex is internally implemented?**
   - Mutex is kernel maintained lock that we set before using a shared resource and release after using it.
   - When the lock is set, no other thread can access the locked region of code.
 Mutex lock will only be released by the thread who locked it.

 <a name=ty></a>